knokko/vk-boiler/docs/initialization.md

 chain some methods behind it.

-The constructor requires only the initial `width` and `height` of the window (in pixels), and the image usage flags of the swapchain images that will be created for it.
+The constructor requires only the initial `width` and `height` of the window (in pixels), and the (maximum) number of frames-in-flight that it needs to support.
+If you use `WindowRenderLoop`, this will be the *exact* number of frames-in-flight rather than just the maximum.

+#### Swapchain image usage
+By default, the swapchain images of the window will be created with `VK_IMAGE_USAGE_COLOR_ATTACHMENT_BIT`, but you can override this by chaining `.swapchainImageUsage(...)` to the builder.

 #### Title
 You can chain `.title(...)` to change the window title.
 By default, it will be your application name (that you passed to the constructor of the `BoilerBuilder`).

+#### SDL window creation flags,
+When you chained `.useSdl()`, the builder will create the window with `SDL_CreateWindow(title, width, height, sdlFlags)` where `sdlFlags = SDL_WINDOW_VULKAN | SDL_WINDOW_RESIZABLE`.

+If you want to use different flags, you should chain `.sdlFlags(flags)`.

-#### Hide until first frame
+#### Hide the first couple of frames
-You can chain `.hideUntilFirstFrame()` to hide the window until the first image has been presented (at least, until the first call to `vkQueuePresentKHR`).
-This prevents people from seeing black/white/garbage content right after the window is opened.
+You can chain `.hideFirstFrames(amount)` to hide the window until the `amount`th call to `vkQueuePresentKHR`.
+If you don't do this, people will typically see a black, white, or garbage window until the first frame has been presented.
+By picking the right `amount`, you can work around this since the window won't be shown until something is shown on the window.

+Finding the right value is a matter of trial and error:
+- If your amount is too low, people will see garbage content.
+- If your amount is too high, it takes needlessly long for the window to show up.

+#### Max old swapchains
+By default, the swapchain management system will always destroy old swapchains before creating new swapchains.
+This behavior requires the smallest amount of memory and synchronization objects, but sometimes leads to slow resizing.
+By chaining `.maxOldSwapchains(...)`, you can configure the maximum number of old swapchains that the system may have at any point in time.

 #### Composite alpha picker
 You can chain `.compositeAlphaPicker(callback)` to change the